 We were provided with a SIM card that was 4G compatible.
 The speed and availability of the network made me wonder throughout the trip.
-We got the same level of the network in the middle of Red Sea – that also shares waters with neighboring countries Egypt and Israel.
+We got the same level of the network in the middle of the Red Sea – that also shares waters with neighboring countries Egypt and Israel.
 We got an excellent network in the middle of the desert of Wadi Rum.
 In fact, all the Bedouin tribals were on Facebook.
 And so well connected with the world from their red and black tents in the middle of what seemed like nowhere.
-This is when I realized that if we can give our youth the power of Internet, they might do the rest to better their lives.
+This is when I realized that if we can give our youth the power of the Internet, they might do the rest to better their lives.

 Now, just imagine me writing this on a BSNL provided network that is so last century!